fishcus/KAP-manual/en/integration/qlik.en.md

 ## Integration with Qlik Sense

 Qlik Sense delivers intuitive platform solutions for self-service data visualization, guided analytics applications, embedded analytics and reporting.
 It is a new player in the Business Intelligence (BI) tools world, with a high growth since 2013.
 It has connectors with Hadoop Database (Hive and Impala).
-Now it can be integrated with KAP.
-This article will guide you to connect KAP with Qlik Sense.
+Now it can be integrated with Kyligence Enterprise.
+This article will guide you to connect Kyligence Enterprise with Qlik Sense.

 ### Install Kyligence ODBC Driver